Ryan-Hemrick/single-page-portfolio/README.md

     - Further divided into *section* elements
   - Footer
 - Used *figma* to reference the design spec
+- Used vanilla JavaScript to provide client-side validation for the contact form

 ## Technologies Used
 * HTML
 * CSS
   * Grid
   * Flexbox
+* JavaScript

 ## Screenshot
 ![](./screenshot.png)